Download your Free Guide

 Are you a chocolate lover?
 Shut up, I know you are!

-Whether it’s creamy chocolate bars, cocoa powder, cake fillings, sweet liquor, or unprocessed dark chocolate, I think it’s safe to say that there isn’t a person in this world that hasn’t tried this universal ingredient in one form or the other.
+Whether it’s creamy milk chocolate bars, cocoa powder, cake fillings, sweet liquor, or unprocessed dark chocolate, I think it’s safe to say that there isn’t a person in this world that hasn’t tried this universal ingredient in one form or the other.

 While chocolate is made from cacao beans that are grown on cacao trees, during the manufacturing process, many animal ingredients are often added before the final products are released.